10 Best Herbal Teas For Nasal Congestion

 zingiber officinale tea

-Zingiber officinale, commonly known as ginger, is widely used in herbal teas to help alleviate nasal congestion due to its anti-inflammatory and decongestant properties.
+Zingiber officinale, commonly known as ginger, is widely used in herbal teas to alleviate nasal congestion due to its anti-inflammatory and decongestant properties.

 piper nigrum tea

-The active compound, piperine, may help reduce inflammation in the nasal passages and improve breathing by thinning mucus.
-When brewed into a tea, black pepper can be combined with other herbs like eucalyptus or ginger to enhance its decongestant effects.
-However, it is important to use it in moderation, as excessive consumption may irritate the throat or stomach.
+The active compound in black pepper, piperine, may help improve mucus flow and reduce inflammation in the nasal passages.
+When brewed into a tea, black pepper can act as a natural decongestant by promoting circulation and clearing respiratory pathways.
+It is typically combined with other herbs like ginger or eucalyptus to enhance its effects.

 glycyrrhiza glabra tea